yiisoft/hydrator/docs/guide/en/creating-own-attributes.md

 ## Using a single class for both attribute and resolver

-If your attribute simple and don't required dependencies, you can combine attribute and his resolver in one class.
+If your attribute is simple and doesn't require dependencies, you can combine attribute and its resolver in a single class.
 For example:

 ```php